Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The FDP is the smallest of three parties trying to form Germany's new government.
-But its chairman Christian Lindner is proving to be especially ambitious.
-Who is he?
+The Free Democrats is the smallest of three parties trying to form Germany's new government.
+But its chairman, Christian Lindner, is proving to be especially ambitious.
+DW takes a look at the man at the helm.

 Christian Lindner, the head of Germany's neoliberal Free Democrats (FDP), has been described as having a love for high speeds.
 And he seems like a man in a hurry in his quest for power.